lneuhaus/pyrpl/docs/source/gui.rst

 Spectrum Analyzer Widget
 ---------------------------

-The spectrum analyzer widget is represented in the image below
+The spectrum analyzer widget is represented in the image below.

 .. image:: spectrum_analyzer_widget.jpg
    :width: 100 %